- Location: Wisconsin

 If you're buying a vehicle from a dealer, the dealer will supply you with the plates.
 (That's assuming you don't have plates from another vehicle to transfer.)
 In other instances, you may obtain the plates at a DMV customer service center that offers this service, or at a temporary license plate agent.

-Be prepared to pay a $3 temporary plate fee, a $5 service fee, and an application fee.
+Be prepared to pay a $3 temporary plate fee, a $5 service fee if using a temporary license plate agent, and an application fee.

 I'm having all sorts of problems with my new car.
 Where I can find out more about Wisconsin's Lemon Law?

 I'm having trouble with the used car I just bought.
 What can I do?